ericdodds/the-little-freelancer/README.md

 # The Little Freelancer
 ## A guide to doing work that's good and good for you

 This project is a labor of love from The Iron Yard.
+It is open source, and we encourage you to make additions and suggestions via pull requests or issues.

 The guide was originally written for students in [The Iron Yard](http://theironyard.com)'s intensive [Front End Engineering program](http://theironyard.com/education/academy/front-end-engineering/).
 [Eric Dodds](www.ericdodds.com) wrote the first draft, which [Mason Stewart](http://www.twitter.com/masondesu) edited and proofed with hawk-like eyes.
 Special thanks to [Daniel Jeffords](http://danieljeffords.com), [Andrew Ramos](www.andrewramos.com), and [Andrew McIntee](http://www.behance.net/andrewmcintee) for feedback.

 ### Welcome to customer service